Nothing is more frustrating than a slow website.

 Avoiding excessive redirect chains can help you improve page speed and is a good practice for better SEO overall.

-4. Choose a Faster Website Theme
+4. Choose A Faster Website Theme

-Certain website themes are optimized for speed and can significantly improve your load times.
+Specific website themes are optimized for speed and can significantly improve your load times.
 Some themes are more lightweight, use GZIP compression, or have a more responsive design.

-Check out this list of fast-loading WordPress themes, and consider whether you should update your own theme to improve your PSI scores and overall SEO.
+Check out this list of fast-loading WordPress themes, and consider whether you should update your theme to improve your PSI scores and overall SEO.

 This optimization requires more backend knowledge, so make sure you consult a web developer to implement this strategy.